 - Flexible work arrangements, managing work and family, parenthood

 - Dr Sowon KIM, associate professor and founding member of the EHL Women in Leadership Initiative

 - Valerie DE CORTE, Global Alliance & Partnership Director, EHL

 - Alexia MUTEKE-CEPPI, Senior Consultant at EHL Advisory Services

 WIL Ambassadors are industry professionals who support our initiative and whose mindset, attitude, behaviors and actions in their own respective companies reflect the values of WIL.

-The WIL initiative at EHL organizes regular expert conferences and workshops on campus for its students, faculty, and staff.
+The WIL initiative at EHL organizes regular expert conferences and workshops on the Lausanne campus for its students, faculty, and staff.
 We also welcome our alumni and industry professionals.

 Let’s talk about Sexual Harassment